Resources

 to use an action for two relationship or different actions for any includes.

-actions must split using :
+actions must split using : character.

 select